-Kids, Fitness and Sports: A Call to Action for the Fitness Community
+Kids, Fitness and Sports: Call for Fitness Community

 Participation in sports and group fitness activities has tremendous benefits for the physical, academic, and emotional health of children.